baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

 Since we will use dbt with PostgreSQL, we will install dbt Core and dbt PostgreSQL connector at once.

-Go in you Python terminal and type:
+Go in your Python terminal and type:

 ``` bash
 # Update PIP to the latest version